 Don’t Beat Yourself Up When You Break Your Budget

 Serious saving is HARD.
 Squirrelling away every spare dollar, skipping the fun stuff your friends are doing, eyeing off other people’s shiny new toys (clothes, gadgets, whatever your weakness) kinda sucks sometimes.
 So it’s completely understandable that sometimes you might give in and break your budget.
 Other times, it seems like no matter how hard you try, there’s always some reason that’s out of your control that undoes all of your hard work.

 But don’t throw in the towel or try to compensate by giving yourself $22.50 to last the next three weeks (it will only force you to repeat your cycle of failed saving).
 Instead, save what you can and move on, while keeping an eye on what you can do to reduce your spending next week.

 And finally, once you’ve done all the hard work of saving up for your adventure, you’ll need to make sure it will last long enough to see you back to the Arrivals terminal.
 Don’t feel like you can’t have fun while you’re away (after all, you’re on holiday!) but figure out a daily or weekly goal so you can keep your spending in check.
-We have a daily budget (that we stick to most of the time) and will guarantee we can get to the end of our trip with a few dollars in our pockets.

 There will be once in a lifetime experiences that you should definitely splurge on – so far we’ve enjoyed $200 lobster dinners, hot air balloon rides over Cappadocia and I’ve bought some seriously expensive souvenirs (worth it) – but most of the time you’ll find just experiencing somewhere new, different and amazing is worth more than anything you had to skip out on while you were busy saving back home.